 At level 76 they can complete a quest to become a Shillien Templar.

 Bladedancer is a supportive warrior class.
 Most of their identity lies in the special abilities - battle dances that allow them to buff their party, but they have something more to offer.
 Using dual swords as weapons and wearing heavy armor they can deal decent damage, while also not being that squishy.
 Their Elven counterpart - Swordsinger is much less useful in the PvE because of their mostly defensive buffs and low damage output.

 They have some damage skills as well as the ability to root their target in place.
 They can also cast physical attack and physical defense debuffs on their enemies and inflict bleeding and poison onto them.

 The battle dances can increase their allies’ physical attack, critical damage, attack speed, magic attack, accuracy, life steal and some other statistics.

 After level 76 this class can turn into Spectral Dancer, who later unlock the Dance of Medusa, extremely powerful AoE spell that petrifies enemies.
-At level 85 they can become Iss Spectral Dancers.

 While they are very squishy for melee characters, they compensate it with a huge damage output.
 They have the highest burst of all the assassins in Lineage 2, especially if they use their daggers to land the Backstab and Deadly Blow.
 When farming monsters, they can use their skills to avoid the initial aggro.